Emory-HITI/Niffler/src/cold-extraction/README.md

 $ ps -xa | grep python

-If the ColdDataRetriever.py that you started is still running, wait for them to complete and check again later.
+If the ColdDataRetriever.py that you started is still running, wait for it to complete and check again later.

 ## Completion